Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

-For a full example, see this `patch <https://lore.kernel.org/all/20221207014024.340230-3-rmoar@google.com/>`_ where a test is modified to conditionally expose static functions for testing using the macros above.
+For a full example, see this `patch <https://lore.kernel.org/all/20221207014024.340230-3-rmoar@google.com/>`_ where a test is modified to conditionally expose static functions for testing using the woke macros above.

-As an **alternative** to the method above, you could conditionally ``#include`` the test file at the end of your .c file.
+As an **alternative** to the woke method above, you could conditionally ``#include`` the test file at the woke end of your .c file.
 This is not recommended but works if needed.
 For example:

 .. code-block:: c